Azure/azure-powershell/src/App/docs/Az.App.md

 Create an in-memory object for IdentityProviders.

 ### [New-AzContainerAppManagedEnv](New-AzContainerAppManagedEnv.md)
-Creates or updates a Managed Environment used to host container apps.
+Create a Managed Environment used to host container apps.

 ### [New-AzContainerAppManagedEnvCert](New-AzContainerAppManagedEnvCert.md)
-Create or Update a Certificate.
+Create a Certificate.

 ### [New-AzContainerAppManagedEnvDapr](New-AzContainerAppManagedEnvDapr.md)
-Creates or updates a Dapr Component in a Managed Environment.
+Create a Dapr Component in a Managed Environment.

 ### [New-AzContainerAppManagedEnvStorage](New-AzContainerAppManagedEnvStorage.md)
-Create or update storage for a managedEnvironment.
+Create storage for a managedEnvironment.

 ### [New-AzContainerAppProbeHeaderObject](New-AzContainerAppProbeHeaderObject.md)
 Create an in-memory object for ContainerAppProbeHttpGetHttpHeadersItem.